 Ayuda con ordenadores/Internet

 Around Halloween, we need help hosting our community garlic project.
 See the photo from last year.
 The chimneys and wood stoves need prepped for winter.
-Sweet potatoes will need harvested soon.
+Sweet potatoes will need harvested during the late summer.
 Summer crops in the hoop house need to be cleaned up and the new crops always need weeded, harvested, prepared and eaten.
 We eat a lot of our own more-than-organic veggies.

 Lodging is on the second floor of a passive solar, 70'x20' building.
 There is a complete kitchen (separate from that of our own residence), a basic bathroom that is clean and tidy, a sleeping room with 2 twin beds, and a community area with a futon and another twin bed.
 The kitchen is included in a large open community area for dining and relaxing.
 The is a large deck outside with clotheslines.
 A washing machine is in the rooms/shop below.
 There is a beautiful swimming pond, with a deck, located a few hundred feet up the hill.